ome/omero-documentation/omero/developers/scripts/user-guide.rst

 Run script
 ^^^^^^^^^^

-You can run the script from OMERO.insight by browsing the scripts (see screen-shot above).
+You can run the script from OMERO.insight or OMERO.web by browsing the scripts (see screen-shot above).
 A UI will be generated from the chosen script and the currently selected images or datasets will be populated if the script supports this (see :doc:`style-guide`).